 The University is committed to reviewing and continually improving its practice.
-The main ways in which we seek feedback are through:
+The University aims to engage students as active partners in their education (Education Strategy 2016/21).
+Three key ways in which we seek feedback are through:

-- Staff / Student Liaison Committees (SSLCs)
+- a) Staff / Student Liaison Committees (SSLCS)

-- surveys
+- b) Surveys and evaluations

-- The SU (Students' Union).
+- c) the Students' Union.

-We also use focus groups, Departmental working parties, and various kinds of feedback session.
+We also use focus groups, Departmental working parties, 'Lets' Talk' events, in-class opportunities and various kinds of feedback sessions.

-You can get actively involved in determining how your educational and student experiences are organised by becoming active in The SU or by letting your Department know that you are interested in contributing.
+You can get actively involved in determining how your educational and student experiences are organised by becoming active in the Students' Union, by letting your Department know that you are interested in contributing, and by working in partnership with staff in your academic department and across other services at the University to co-creation solutions to improve the learning and teaching, and wider student experience.

-Every Department has a formal system so that all students can comment routinely, in confidence and anonymously on the learning experience they have received.
+On top of the informal mechanisms like talking with your Unit Convenor and your Director of Studies, every Department has a formal system so that all students can comment routinely, in confidence and anonymously on the learning experience they have received.
 Such comments help us to check that: